Karel-industries/NumKa/README.md

 import std.nka
 ```

 The NumKa compiler will then search for that file in the current working directory and its include paths (defined using `-I` see `./numka.py -h` for more help)  and (if it didn't before) compile it to the output file.
-All definitions in the imported file will be implicitly available.
+All definitions in the imported file will be implicitly available after the `import` statement.

 ### Basic Functions